Small business marketing guide: strategy, plan and tips

 How to create a marketing plan

-A marketing plan turns your strategy into specific, actionable steps that drive measurable results.
-It combines research, goal setting, and tactical execution.
+A marketing plan turns your strategy into specific steps you can act on that drive measurable results.
+It combines research, setting goals, and executing tactics.

 Your marketing plan includes three key phases: